-(a) (i) If the maker, drawee or acceptor intentionally prevents the presentment of the instrument, or

-(ii) if the instrument being payable at his place of business, he closes such place on a business day during the usual business hours, or

-(iii) if the instrument being payable at some other specified place, neither he nor any person authorised to pay it attends at such place during the usual business hours, or
+- (a) (i) If the maker, drawee or acceptor intentionally prevents the presentment of the instrument, or - (ii) if the instrument being payable at his place of business, he closes such place on a business day during the usual business hours, or - (iii) if the instrument being payable at some other specified place, I neither he nor any person authorised to pay it attends at such place authorised to pay it attends at such place authorised to pay it attends at such place authorised to pay it attends at such place. during the usual business hours, or

-(iv) if the instrument not being payable at any specified place, he cannot after due search be found;

-(b) as against any party sought to be charged therewith, if he has engaged to pay notwithstanding non-presentment;

-(c) as against any party if, after maturity, with knowledge that the instrument has not been presented-

-✓ he makes a part payment on account of the amount due on the instrument,

-- \checkmark or promises to pay the amount due thereon in whole or in part, - ✓ or otherwise waives his right to take advantage of any default in presentment for payment;

-(d) as against the drawer, if the drawer could not suffer damage from the want of such presentment.
+- after due search be found; - (b) as against any party sought to be charged therewith, if he has engaged to pay notwithstanding non-presentment; - (c) as against any party if, after maturity, with knowledge that the instrument has not been presented - o he makes a part payment on account of the amount due on the instrument, - o or promises to pay the amount due thereon in whole or in part, o or otherwise waives his right to take advantage of any default in - (d) as against the drawer, if the drawer could not suffer damage from the want of such presentment.

-Liability of banker for negligently dealing with bill presented for payment (Section 77): When a bill of exchange, accepted payable at a specified bank, has been duly presented there for payment and dishonoured, if the banker so negligently or improperly keeps, deals with or delivers back such bill as to cause loss to the holder, he must compensate the holder for such loss.
+Liability of banker for negligently dealing with presented for payment (Section 77)

+When a bill of exchange, accepted payable at a specified bank, has been duly presented there for payment and dishonoured, if the banker so negligently or improperly keeps, deals with or delivers back such bill as to cause loss to the holder, he must compensate the holder for such loss.